Book Marketing

 • If you already have a published book:

 Include a note in your book to let readers know about your free content.
-For example: “Sign up for my newsletter to receive a FREE steamy short story!”
+For example: “Sign up for my newsletter to receive a FREE [steamy/ scary/ serene] short story!”

 You can place these kinds of texts on the front matter or back matter of your ebook.

-Note: If you have two different lead magnets, you’ll need to create two separate landing pages for them.
+💡 Note: Create a landing page for each lead magnet to avoid confusion.
+For two different lead magnets, you’ll need to create two separate landing pages.

 • If you haven’t published a book yet: